Kevin-s-Team/DAI-2022-SMTP-Classe-B/README.md

 An interesting point to note is that, while note ideal in an enterprise environment, in a school project, it is very interesting to see that the different classes have been implemented using different "ways", different "views"

-## Class diagram
-TODO ?

 ## Client-Server Dialogue example
 We can find directly in the [RFC5321](https://tools.ietf.org/html/rfc5321) an example of dialogue.
 In particular in the [appendix D1](https://tools.ietf.org/html/rfc5321#appendix-D) :

 ![Typical dialogue](./figures/Typical_SMTP_Scenario.PNG)

-## Example
-Here are a few screenshots of running the full process.

-TODO ?